basefarm/aws-session-tool/README.md

 # Known issues

 * If you do not have a default profile or you change the profile name to one that does not exists in your credentials file, aws cli commands will fail.
 You need to unset the AWS_PROFILE variable or use these tools to set a new value: `get_session -p <profile> <mfa>`.
 * The assume_role command is only able to create sessions that last for one hour.
-This is an AWS limitation.
+This was an AWS limitation.
 Once the session has expired, you must re-authenticate or manually restore a previously saved session.
 * It is considered best practice to use the built-in assume-role support in terraform, so for terraform purposes you would only use the get_session command. ... and maybe get_console_url when you have trouble figuring out what just got applied
 * Some AWS CLI commands require Python 3 (https://www.linkedin.com/pulse/aws-cli-requires-python3-bent-terp)